htcondor/htcondor/docs/man-pages/condor_dagman.rst

     *condor_submit_dag* if lazy submit file generation is used for nested DAGs.)
-Allows the specification of an alternate *condor_dagman* executable to be used instead of the one found in the user’s path.
+Allows the specification of an alternate *condor_dagman* executable to be used instead of the one found in the user's path.
 This must be a fully qualified path.
  **-outfile_dir **\ *directory*
     (This argument is included only to be passed to *condor_submit_dag* if lazy submit file generation is used for